seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 Brigitte's voice rang out in excitement.
 I understood her feelings well, since the blessing resonated even more deeply because of the extreme situation we had been placed in.
 We managed to turn the tables and push back the feybeasts with increased momentum.

-「Rozemyne-himesama, please grasp the Ruel fruit and infuse your mana into it.」
+「Rozemyne-himesama, please grasp the Ruelle fruit and infuse your mana into it.」

-Finally, Justus-sama gave the go ahead for Rozemyne-sama to touch the Ruel fruit.
+Finally, Justus-sama gave the go ahead for Rozemyne-sama to touch the Ruelle fruit.
 By that time, we had managed to drive the feybeasts slightly further back.

 「Damuel, take this time to recover while you still can.」